Dean Lowry: College career

 Lowry ultimately elected to take the scholarship offer of Northwestern and played in all 13 games that year as a backup to future Minnesota Vikings defensive end Tyler Scott.
 During a game against Vanderbilt, he had one fumble recovery, one quarterback hurry, two solo tackles, and a pass deflection on the line of scrimmage.
-His efforts that year earned him ESPN.com Big Ten All-Freshman Team honors.
+His efforts that year earned him ESPN.com Big Ten Conference All-Freshman Team honors.

 Going into his second season with the Wildcats, Lowry started nine games at defensive end.
 While making his first start against Syracuse, he had his first career interception.
 He missed the game against Nebraska to injury; however, he did have his first career touchdown on an interception return against Maine.
 During a game against Ohio State, he had six tackles (5 solo) and recovered a fumble.
 He finished the year second on the team in tackles for loss with seven, and third on the team with 4.5 sacks.

 Lowry started every game at defensive end in his junior season.
 During a game against Notre Dame, he recorded six tackles (1.5 for loss) and forced a fumble.
 During a game against Western Illinois, Lowry moved over to the defensive tackle spot and had four tackles, one sack, and two passes defensed.
 He was named the Defensive Player of the Game as a result of his performance.
 He was named to the Academic All-Big Ten team and an honorable mention by league coaches.
 He finished his junior year with 41 tackles with 8 for a loss, ranking second on the team.

 In his final year with the team, Lowry set a single-game team record against Nebraska with six tackles for a loss.
 He also recorded two sacks in the game and was named the team's Defensive Player of the Game.
 He again picked up that honor in a game against the Duke Blue Devils, where he had six tackles with half of one for a loss.
 He was named as a consensus pick to the second-team All-Big Ten team.

 Professional career

+Pre-draft

 Dane Brugler of CBS Sports commented that Lowry was "heavy-handed" and used his momentum and size to compete against blockers and that he played to the best of his ability on every play.
 He also cited concerns about his lack of explosiveness and pass-rush moves.
-He also believed he would be a backup in the NFL.
+He also believed he would be a backup in the National Football League (NFL).